 The period within which porting may be requested is four hours following the declaration of a default.
 This means that the requesting Clients (if the Automatic Porting Process does not apply) and the Member Transferee must all have consented to the transfer within that four hour period.
-The DMC has the ability under the Rules to accept Porting Request Notices outside this Porting Election Period and/or to extend the Porting Transfer Period.
-A notice will be sent detailing any extension and/or any new agreed timeframes.
+The DMC has the ability under the Rules to accept Porting Request Notices outside the Porting Election Period and/or to extend the Porting Transfer Period.
+A notice will be sent detailing the extension and the new agreed timeframes.